Training Outcomes Within Your Budget!

 3) ISO 27001 Control List and Its Applications

-4) Steps to Write a Statement of Applicability (SoA)
+4) How to Write an ISO 27001 Statement of Applicability?

 What is the ISO 27001 Statement of Applicability?

-The ISO 27001 Statement of Applicability (SOA) is a crucial document that details all the security controls listed in Annex A of the ISO 27001 Standard.
-It specifies which controls your organisation has chosen to implement and which ones have been excluded, providing clear justifications for each decision.
+The ISO 27001 Statement of Applicability (SoA) is a key document that outlines the security controls from Annex A of the ISO 27001 standard.
+It identifies which controls are applied within your organisation and which are excluded, along with clear reasons based on risk assessment and business needs.

 Why is the ISO 27001 Statement of Applicability important?